fractalego/parvusdb/README.md

 ## Known issues
 * The igraph library does not like multiple edges on the same nodes, therefore the MATCH function would not work correctly in those cases
-* The system only returns the first match.
-It should return a list of matches when there is ambiguity